canonical/snapcraft/docs/intro.md

 # Snappy

-Snappy Ubuntu Core is a new rendition of Ubuntu with transactional updates — a minimal server image with the same libraries as today’s Ubuntu, but applications are provided through a simpler mechanism.
+Snappy Ubuntu Core is a new rendition of Ubuntu with transactional updates - a minimal server image with the same libraries as today's Ubuntu, but applications are provided through a simpler mechanism.

 Snappy apps and Ubuntu Core itself can be upgraded atomically and rolled back